networknt/light-doc/content/en/concern/apm-metrics.md

 ### Configuration

 By default, InfluxDB MetricsHandler is used in the default chain generated.
-We need to replace it with the AMPMetricsHandler in the handlers definition section in the handler.yml file.
+We need to replace it with the APMMetricsHandler in the handlers definition section in the handler.yml file.

 handler.yml